iangreen74/iangreen74/README.md

 - 👋 Hi, I’m @iangreen74
-- 👀 I’m interested in DevOps and really anything techy.
+- 👀 I’m a DevOps engineer and machine learning fanatic.
-- 🌱 I’m currently learning Terraform
+- 🌱 I’m currently developing an AI project in green energy.
-- 💞️ I’m looking to collaborate on interesting projects
+- 💞️ I’m looking for AI collaborators
 - 📫 How to reach me mikahiangreen@gmail.com

 <!---